arammeem/SMS-Voice-JavaSDK/README.md

 OTS Java SDK allows you to connect your apps directly to networks.
 Where you can integrate your apps to send text messages around the world.
 And also inquire meta-data about your account, text messages, and usage.

 ## Installation
-The easiest way to install ots-java-sdk is from Maven.
+The easiest way to install OTS Java SDK is from Maven.
 You can add the following dependency to your existing project, specifying the latest version in the version tag:

 pom.xml
 ```xml